lualtek/cubecell-device-lib/README.md

 ## How to use it

-When developing a firmware using Platformio just add the repository link to your `platformio.ini` file:
+When developing a firmware using Platformio just add the repository link to your `platformio.ini` file

 ```ini
 [env:your_env]